UX Design Tips For Dropdown Navigation Menus

 But I do like the simplicity of the TutsPlus design.
 It’s a perfect example of how tiny little markers can go a long way towards better usability.

 It drives me crazy when I see designers misusing space in their navigation.

-The majority of dropdown menus have a bit of space between links.
+The majority of dropdown menus with search have a bit of space between links.
 But there’s a huge difference between margins and padding.

 With margins you need to click/tap on the actual link text.
 The clickable area is only as large as the text itself.
 But with padding you can make the entire area clickable meaning the user has a much larger target.
 In the context of menu links I’d argue larger is always better.

 Webdesigner Depot has a cool animated dropdown menu courtesy of their recent redesign.
 When you hover the “blog” link you’ll get a two-column dropdown menu.
 If you hover any of these links you’ll notice they use padding to create space.